mosaicml/composer/STYLE_GUIDE.md

 Composer uses [Google Style Docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).

 The following guidelines apply to documentation.
-1. Each function that needs a docstring must have its input arguments and return statement (if not None) annotated.
+1. Each function that needs a docstring must have its input arguments, return statement (if not None), and any custom exceptions annotated.
 1. The arguments for the `__init__` signature of classes should be documented under the class-level docstring.
 There should not be any `__init__`-level docstring.
 1. Each argument annotation should include the type.
 If the argument has a default value, the type annotation should specify "optional", and the docstring should say the default value.
 Some examples: